-Though Performas were idiotic, they were the best values: you got more hardware and software per dollar when you bought a Performa than when you bought a Quadra.
-The Quadras were just for annoyingly fussy nerds who insisted on customizing the computers, making their own decisions about which keyboard, monitor, and fax/modem to use.
+Though Performas were idiotic, they were the best values: they gave you more hardware & software per dollar than Quadras (which were just for fussy nerds who insisted on customizing, making their own decisions about which keyboard, monitor, and fax/modem to use).

 At first, the rule was simple: Quadras were sold just at computer stores; Performas were sold just at general stores.
 At the end of 1994, Apple began letting computer stores sell both kinds of computers (Quadras and Performas), to handle both kinds of customers (experts and idiots).
 Non-computer stores (such as Staples) were still restricted to selling to idiots: they sold just Performas.

 Performas came in several varieties: you could choose a normal CPU (a 68030), a faster CPU (a 68040), or an even faster CPU (a Power PC chip).

 Power Macs After watching the Performa-versus-Quadra war, Apple decided on a compromise: all new Macs would include a keyboard (like a Performa), but you could typically choose your own monitor (like buying a Quadra).

 In 1994, Apple began selling powerful Macs, called Power Macs.
 Each contained a fast CPU chip (called the Power PC), but the price didn’t include a monitor.

 Mac clones In 1995, Apple’s executives began letting other companies make clones of Macs, in return for a licensing fee.
 The most successful clone maker was Power Computing, whose clones ran much faster than Apple’s originals!
 Clones were also made by Radius, Motorola, and Umax.